NikkaLuna/React_Memory_Game_Deployment_Ansible_Automation/README.md

 In this project, I set up and deployed a React application using Ansible.
 The application is a popular online memory game that aims to level up one's memory.

 With Ansible, I was able to eliminate repetitive manual steps like setting up server configurations, installing dependencies, and deploying code.
-This not only saves a significant amount of time but also ensures consistent and error-free deployments across different environments.
+This not only saves time but also ensures consistent and error-free deployments across different environments.

 Ansible is an open-source IT automation tool that helps automate tasks such as configuration management, application deployment, and orchestration.
 It is widely used for managing complex IT environments and ensuring consistency across systems.